ReScience/ReScience-submission/article/Name-YEAR.md

 We used information from @Hassell85 to replicate the model.
 We were able to replicate the results central to the article.
-In addition, we made new analysis to detect the density-dependent effect of natural enemies in the stochastic model.
+In addition, we made new analysis for the stochastic models that brings new supports to @Hassell85 arguments. model.
 To our best knowledge, the original implementation was not available.
 The code for the simulations and the figures were written in *Julia*.